 If you’re wondering how to craft a Minecraft saddle, then we’ve got some bad news for you: you can’t.
 Despite Minecraft’s adoration of all things, well, crafty, the saddle is one of the items that you literally can’t make in the crafting game no matter how hard you try.

-If you’re looking for a Minecraft saddle recipe, then, you’re out of luck; crafting a Minecraft saddle was possible, once upon a time, and back then it was only useable on horses.
-The horse saddle was eventually removed to streamline the process, and so now we’re all left praying to the RNG gods that we’ll find one in a Minecraft dungeon somewhere.
-Maybe we should just go craft a Minecraft boat instead, or something
+So naturally, finding the Minecraft saddle is hard to achieve if you’re new to one of the best PC games.
+Now, we’re all left praying to the RNG gods that we’ll find one in a Minecraft dungeon somewhere.
+Maybe we should just go craft a Minecraft boat instead, or something.

 How to get a Minecraft saddle

-There are a few different ways to get a saddle in Minecraft, with the most common one being from chests.
+You can get a Minecraft saddle by opening chests in regular dungeons.
 The chance that any given chest contains a saddle varies a tiny amount depending on whether you’re playing Minecraft Java Edition or Bedrock Edition.

-Regardless, chests are still your best best, and you can find them in the following containers, which we’ve ordered from highest to lowest in terms of loot chance:
+Regardless, chests are still your best shot, and you can find them in the following containers, which we’ve ordered from highest to lowest in terms of loot chance:

 - Nether Fortress – Chest